 This two-week mountain bike clinic will focus on the skills needed to ride the modern flow trails fast and in control.
 Each class we will session one of the one-way flow trails, rotating between Hillside and Kincaid.

-Can I create my own groups? – Our mountain bike lessons are either private with one-on-one instruction or semi-private if you have siblings or friends who want to learn as well.
+Can I create my own groups? – Our mountain bike clincs and lessons are either private with one-on-one instruction or semi-private if you have siblings or friends who want to learn as well.
 For semi-private lessons, we recommend all riders be around the same ability level.

 What if I’m not ready to buy a package? – No problem!
-You can buy a single lesson and if you want a package, we apply what you’ve already paid to your package.
+You can buy a single mountain bike lesson and if you want a package, we apply what you’ve already paid to your package.

 Can I get bike lessons in the winter? – Yes!
 We offer winter fat biking lessons as well.